 3) Use The Word “You” More

 An easy way to let people know that you care about them is to write “you” more often.
-This simple word can have a big impact on how people respond to your web content.
+This simple word can have a significant impact on how people respond to your web content.
 It can often be the difference between a dud article and a smash hit.

 Let’s take a look at how adding “you” to an article’s headline can change the entire tone: